openfaas/openfaas.github.io/_posts/2023-10-26-aws-lambda-linode-migrate.md

 > If you want to copy the AWS workflow and trigger the function on bucket notifications you could add Ceph storage to your cluster with [Rook](https://rook.io/).
 It has support for setting up S3 compatible Object storage and sending bucket notifications over HTTP.
 [Minio](https://min.io/) is another option that also supports sending bucket notifications over HTTP.
 >
-> Configuring any of these is outside the scope is this post.
+> Configuring any of these is outside the scope of this post.

 ```diff
 import os